-At this point, they can check that everything is right – it’s a good fit, there is sufficient space between the dental crown and the adjacent teeth, and the colour matches.
+At this point, they can check that everything is right – it’s a good fit, there is sufficient space between the crown and the adjacent teeth, and the colour matches.

 Any changes need to be final.
 Once the dentist is happy with the aesthetics and fit, he or she will start the cementing process.

 A local anaesthetic will be administered to numb the area and you may be given a desensitising agent to ease any pain from sensitivity after the procedure.
 Your mouth must be dry before applying the bonding agent and to help achieve this, the dentist may place cotton rolls on either side of the tooth.